pyeventsourcing/eventsourcing/docs/topics/background.rst

 within domain entities, storing and retrieving selections of the events in a highly scalable manner, replaying the stored events for a particular entity to obtain the current state, and projecting views of the event stream that are persisted in other models.

-Quoting from the "Cohesive Mechanism" pages in Eric Evan's Domain Driven Design book:
+Quoting from the "Cohesive Mechanism" pages in Eric Evans' Domain Driven Design book:

 .. pull-quote::

-    **Therefore: Partition a conceptually COHESIVE MECHANISM into a separate lightweight framework.
+    **Partition a conceptually COHESIVE MECHANISM into a separate lightweight framework.
 Particularly watch for formalisms for well-documented categories of algorithms.
 Expose the capabilities of the framework with an INTENTION-REVEALING INTERFACE.
 Now the other elements of the domain can focus on expressing the problem ("what"), delegating the intricacies of the solution ("how") to the framework.**

 Inspiration: